 Like any surgical procedure, combined BPH resection and bladder neck reconstruction carry inherent risks.
 While generally safe when performed by experienced surgeons, potential complications can include: – Bleeding – both during and after surgery. – Infection – requiring antibiotic treatment. – Urinary incontinence – loss of bladder control (though typically temporary). – Erectile dysfunction – though the risk is similar to that with standard BPH surgery. – Retrograde ejaculation – semen flowing into the bladder instead of out through the urethra (a common side effect of TURP and related procedures). – Bladder neck contracture – re-narrowing of the bladder neck over time, potentially requiring further intervention.

 It’s important for patients to discuss these risks thoroughly with their surgeon before undergoing the procedure.
 Preoperative evaluation helps identify factors that might increase a patient’s risk profile.
 Open and honest communication is key.
-Surgeons will also explain strategies to minimize complications, such as meticulous surgical technique, appropriate postoperative care, and lifestyle modifications.
+Understanding potential complications, like recurrent bladder neck obstruction, can help patients prepare for recovery.

 Postoperative Recovery and Long-Term Outcomes